-A 41-year-old female presented with symptoms that started two years ago.
-She regularly experienced exercise intolerance, lightheadedness, headaches, nausea, dizziness and fatigue.
+A case study of a 41-year-old female presented with symptoms that started two years ago.
+She regularly experienced exercise intolerance, light headedness, headaches, nausea, dizziness and fatigue.
 She reported having a high-stress job that is mentally and physically demanding.
 The patient experienced one episode of syncope while performing high intensity exercise.
 She stated that symptoms worsened after a COVID-19 infection.
 This case study will look at exercise intolerance and adrenal fatigue.

 Examination and Diagnosis